adarshsingh58/Servlet/HelloServletByAnnotation/ReadMe.txt

 And that is it.
 With Annotation that is all we  need.
 Just one annotation with URL pattern.
 Now if you run the servlet you can seethe response.

+Also for Filters, we can use:
+>@WebFilter(urlPatterns="/hello.htm")
+before Filter class name.